MyCodess/dres1/dnts/mswins_dnts/ps1_wt_dnts/lx-ps1_dnts.md

 		- | grepi , so piping to grep (usu. must convert objects into strings):   Get-Alias  | Out-String -Stream |   Select-String  variable
 		- grepi -R  bzw. find path1 | grepi str1  ==  Get-ChildItem -Path C:\Windows\System32\*.txt -Recurse | Select-String -Pattern 'str1'
 	- less ==  eg:  Get-Help Format-Table | Out-Host -Paging
+    - ln  [-s]   ==   New-Item -ItemType SymbolicLink/HardLink/ (junction), ... :
+        --- links (hard/symlink):
+        - ln -s /SymLinks  ==   New-Item -ItemType SymbolicLink  -Target C:\Users\DKX8H1N\var3\w3\cod1  -Path  .\cod1  ##--PS-Terminal-Admin/elavated !
+        - ln / hardLinks /junctions to DIRs:  New-Item -ItemType HardLink -Path "Link" -Target "Target"
+        - three types of file links supported in the NTFS file system: hard links, junctions, and symbolic links.
+Otherwise known as Reparse Points :
+        - get/show target of a link:   (Get-Item  .\dir1).target  #-OR:  Get-ChildItem | Select-Object  name,*target,LinkType,mode
+        - ! remove/delete a symlink :  (get-item .\link1).delete()   ##--!- NOT rm/del/rmdir/remove-item !! they all want to temove the link-target really !!
+        --- SymLinks /  -ItemType SymbolicLink  :
+            - SymLinks/soft-links that are basically advanced shortcuts.
+            - files+DIRs+NWs+UNC :  You can create a symbolic link to a local or remote file, folder, or NW-shares path
+            - explorer-icon :  Symbolic links will have a shortcut arrow icon on them.
+            - (mlink cmd is obs. ! is cmd-command, not in powershell !)
+        --- HardLinks nts:
+            - ONLY-LOCAL-FILES-on-same-Volume/Partition targets !
+Hard Links can only point to a local file, but not to a folder or NW or UNC-path !
+            - no-DIRs : HardLink  only for files! not DIRs !
+            - no-NWs /no-UNC : Hard links do not support UNC/NW-paths (\\mypc\myshare1 ...)
+            - explorer-NO-icon: Hard links to a file will NOT have a shortcut arrow icon on them.
+            - Starting with Windows Vista, hard links are also widely utilized by Windows and its Servicing mechanism.
+Many system files are hard links to files inside the Windows Component Store folder.
+If you run the command fsutil hardlink list for explorer.exe, notepad.exe or regedit.exe, you can see this yourself!
+            - fsutil hardlink list   C:\Windows\System32\notepad.exe
+        --- Junctions nts /obs. :
+            - obs./pre-Vista:  junctions obs. too old!  see https://winaero.com/create-symbolic-link-windows-10-powershell/ :
+            - ONLY-to-LOCAL-DIR (ok-other-volume/partition!), no-files, no-NW, no-UNC :  Junctions (Directory Junction) are soft links that can only be created to a local folder (directory) path.
+            - Junction Points (Directory Hard Link) can only point to a local directory (on the same or another volume);
+            - explorer-icon :  Junction points will have a shortcut arrow icon on them.
+            - A Directory Junction is an older type of symbolic link, which does not support UNC paths (network paths that begin with \\) and relative paths.
+            - A directory symbolic link on the other hand also supports UNC and relative paths.
+However, they require at least Windows Vista.
+        --- all-links:
+            - Deleting anything in the link/junction or target (source) folder will delete it in both folders.
+            - Deleting the hard link, symbolic link, or junction point itself will not delete anything in the target (source) folder.
 	- man -k (all help-pages containing certain word)  ==   Get-Help -Name  myword1     ##--When you enter a word that doesn't appear in any article title, Get-Help displays a list of articles that include that word.
 	- mount :
 		- listing of mounted parts (lx: mount):  Get-PSDrive